ietf-wg-alto/draft-alto-oam-yang/term.md

 | http | ietf-http-server | {{I-D.ietf-netconf-http-client-server}}
 {: #tbl-yang-prefixes title="Prefixes and corresponding YANG modules"}

-## Placeholders in reference Statement
+## Placeholders in Reference Statements

 Note to the RFC Editor: This section is to be removed prior to publication.

-This draft contains placeholder values that need to be replaced with finalized values at the time of publication.
+This document contains placeholder values that need to be replaced with finalized values at the time of publication.
 This note summarizes all of the substitutions that are needed.
 No other RFC Editor instructions are specified elsewhere in this document.

-Artwork in this document contains shorthand references to drafts in progress.
 Please apply the following replacements:

-- DDDD --> the assigned RFC value for draft-ietf-netconf-tcp-client-server
+- DDDD --> the assigned RFC number for {{I-D.ietf-netconf-tcp-client-server}}
-- FFFF --> the assigned RFC value for draft-ietf-netconf-tls-client-server
+- FFFF --> the assigned RFC number for {{I-D.ietf-netconf-tls-client-server}}
-- GGGG --> the assigned RFC value for draft-ietf-netconf-http-client-server
+- GGGG --> the assigned RFC number for {{I-D.ietf-netconf-http-client-server}}
-- HHHH --> the assigned RFC value for draft-ietf-netconf-netconf-client-server
+- HHHH --> the assigned RFC number for {{I-D.ietf-netconf-netconf-client-server}}
-- IIII --> the assigned RFC value for draft-ietf-netconf-restconf-client-server
+- IIII --> the assigned RFC number for {{I-D.ietf-netconf-restconf-client-server}}
-- XXXX --> the assigned RFC value for this draft
+- XXXX --> the assigned RFC number for this draft
-- YYYY --> the assigned RFC value for draft-ietf-alto-performance-metrics
+- YYYY --> the assigned RFC number for {{I-D.ietf-alto-performance-metrics}}

 <!-- End of sections -->